lgsump/digital-florilegium/pages/ix-conclusion.md

 ---
 layout: default
-title: IX.
+title: XI.
 Conclusion
-permalink: ix-conclusion
+permalink: xi-conclusion
 ---
 <!-- Add an essay or interpretive material below this line,
 using HTML or markdown.
 Do not modify this file above this line -->